1jour1vin

 grand cru

 "[...]
-His 2004 Altenberg de Bergheim glows with honey, lilies, baking spices, orange liqueur, and citrus zest.
-On the palate, the wine has an underlying density that evokes minerality [...].
-Candied citrus, orange liqueur and marmalade, peach jam, nut paste, honey and vanilla, as well as the richness of the dough and the texture of butter give this wine a pastry-like character—if one simply imagines chalk powder instead of flour.
-It finishes with remarkable elevation and elegance for a wine of such richness."
+His 2004 Altenberg de Bergheim glows with notes of honey, lilies, baking spices, orange liqueur, and citrus zest.
+On the palate, the wine displays an underlying density that evokes minerality [...].
+Candied citrus, orange liqueur and marmalade, peach jam, nut paste, honey, and vanilla, along with the richness of the dough and the texture of butter, give this wine a pastry-like character—if one simply imagines chalk dust in place of flour.
+It finishes with remarkable elevation and elegance for a wine of such richness.”
 (Wine Advocate)

-Buy your Marcel Deiss wines at the best price in a private sale!
+Buy Marcel Deiss wines at the best prices in a private sale!

 Rated site